thuhcsi/SECap/readme.md

 ## Citation

-If you use this repository in your research, please cite our paper:
+If you use this repository in your research, please kindly cite our paper:

 @article{SECap,
   title={SECap: Speech Emotion Captioning with Large Language Model},